 Whether you want to elope or you want an intimate wedding with family or you just want to renew your wedding vows, Australia is a great place to have your destination wedding; especially if you love to travel and you’re feeling a little adventurous.

-- Start Your Honeymoon Sooner: Having a destination wedding surrounded by beautiful coastlines and cosmopolitan cities means you can start your Honeymoon ASAP.
+- Start your honeymoon sooner: Having a destination wedding surrounded by beautiful coastlines and cosmopolitan cities means you can start your Honeymoon ASAP.

 - When you tell people you got married in Australia people will envy you and think you are cool!

-Not convinced a destination wedding is right for you?
-Read my personal story of “why my husband Blake and I decided to elope to mystical Scotland”.
+You might be interested in reading:“why my husband Blake and I decided to elope to mystical Scotland”.

 What Are The Requirements To Marry In Australia?